Josefa Segovia: Speculation and uncertainty

-Josefa Segovia is widely claimed to be the only woman in California to have been lynched, as she was forcefully held during an extrajudicial trial then killed by the mob of Anglo Americans.
+Josefa Segovia is the only known woman in California to have been lynched.
 However, the historical record of lynchings is incomplete.
 The original records for lynchings were categorized solely as having Black or White victims, erasing a history of violence against Mexicans.
 Additionally, violence against Mexican women was not reported as commonly as violence against white women.
 So while Josefa is the only recorded woman lynched in California, there could be more.

 There is much speculation about why Josefa stabbed Cannon.
 Writing in 1887, Hubert Howe Bancroft, a historian of the time, reported that Cannon kicked down Josefa's door while he was drunk, but left without assaulting her.
 However, modern day scholars, including William D. Carrigan and Maythee Rojas, generally agree that when Cannon knocked down Josefa's door, he was actively attempting to assault or harass her.

 Similarly, the details of the following day, July 5, are unclear.
 Some accounts of the story claim Cannon returned to Josefa's house to apologize for his behavior.
-Other scholars say he returned to fight with her husband, José Segovia (Loaiza), who confronted him for breaking into Josefa and his home.
-All accounts conclude that the altercation ultimately led to Cannon calling Josefa a "whore."
-Josefa then stabbed him.
+Other scholars say he returned to fight with her husband, José Segovia (Loaiza), who confronted Cannon for breaking into Josefa's and his home.
+All accounts conclude that the altercation ultimately led to Cannon calling Josefa a "whore", and Josefa subsequently stabbing him.

 Historical and Popular Accounts

 A lot of the speculation about her name comes from older dramatized versions of her story being told.
-Newspaper accounts at the time villainized her.
+Newspaper accounts at the time wrote negatively of her.
 But by the 19th and 20th century, her story was retold by historians or important men of the era.
 This led to a lot of the speculation modern day historians are reading through.

 Trial

 Gordon Young, an American novelist, rewrote Josefa Segovia's case in his book Days of '49, which dramatized the original details.
 The novel portrays the extrajudicial trial held in Downieville.
-In the novel, Young claims there was a jury of Cannon's peers, and painted a picture of a trial.
+In the novel, Young claims there was a jury of Cannon's peers in his description of the trial.
 He also wrote of a physician testifying against the hanging of Josefa.
-Protests immediately followed the doctor's testimony and he was forced from the stand and from the town.
-He also wrote about how a lawyer, Mr. Thayer from Nevada attempted to testify against the execution of Josefa but was beaten off the stand.
-Reportedly, he asked for a fair trial for Josefa to see if a murder had really been committed.
+Protests immediately followed the doctor's testimony, and he was forced from the stand and driven from the town.
+Young also wrote about a lawyer, Mr. Thayer from Nevada, who attempted to testify against the execution of Josefa but was beaten off the stand.
+Reportedly, Thayer asked for a fair trial for Josefa to see if a murder had really been committed.
 The novel, because of its popularity, was later confused as a true account of the case.